If You Have Extraordinary Abilities, We Can Represent You

 For example, John Collison is a 25-year-old Irish national who dropped out of Harvard University and co-founded Stripe, a payments company, with his brother Patrick.
 He obtained his O-1 visa to live and work in the United States in December 2010 and now has permanent residency status.
 Another example is John Buckley, a 23 years old British-born entrepreneur (of a gaming company, MinoMonster) who applied for an O-1 visa after starting a few small companies, including one he sold at age 15 for a sum reaching the low six figures.
 He saw little hope with the traditional work visas, such as an H-1B, since he worked for himself.

 Enlist The Services Of An Experienced Visa Attorney

 If you are a foreign national and a technologist aspiring to reside in Silicon Valley, California, the climate is just right to apply for the O-1 extraordinary visa.
-Contact our O-1 visa lawyer in San Jose today online or by telephone at 408-389-4764 to arrange your free case evaluation.
+Contact our O-1 visa lawyer in San Jose today online or by telephone at 408-389-4764 to arrange your case evaluation.